 Yes, but this job requires a fair amount of precision.

 Should I get a 6in or an 8in bench grinder?

-That depends on the kind of job you’re doing and what materials you plan to sharpen or cut.
-An 8in wheel will run at a higher speed on its highest setting then a 6in on its highest setting, so if the job calls for sharpening particularly large or damaged tools then an 8in may be needed.
-Generally, a 6in can accomplish most jobs.
+That depends on the kind of job you are doing and what materials you plan to sharpen or cut.
+An 8-inch wheel will run at a higher speed on its highest setting than a 6-inch on its highest setting, so if the job calls for sharpening, particularly large or damaged tools then an 8in may be needed.
+Generally, a 6-inch can accomplish most jobs.